computerguided/FCM/doc/Settings.md

 # Using settings

-The **Functional Components Method (FCM)** framework provides a flexible way to configure components through a `settings` mechanism.
-This allows developers to pass configuration parameters as key-value pairs, enabling dynamic behavior and customization of components without modifying their source code.
+_The FCM framework provides a flexible way to configure components through a `settings` mechanism.
+This allows developers to pass configuration parameters as key-value pairs, enabling dynamic behavior and customization of components without modifying their source code._

 ## Overview of settings